Questions About Bioidentical Hormones

 This depends on the patient’s gender and the types of symptoms he or she is currently experiencing.
 For women, most doctors choose to test hormone levels by collecting a saliva sample or by conducting a follicle stimulating hormone test.
 For this test, a doctor collects a blood sample three times in 60-minute intervals beginning at a specific time.
 Performing simple blood tests on male patients can determine current testosterone levels.

-What is the difference between Bioidentical Hormone Replacement Therapy and other synthetic hormone options available?
+- What is the difference between Bioidentical Hormone Replacement Therapy and Synthetic Hormone Therapy?

 - Bioidentical hormones are an exact replication of the hormones naturally produced by the body in terms of cell and chemical structure.
 They are derived from plant extracts and manufactured by a compounding pharmacy to be of maximum benefit to the patient.
 Synthetic hormones, on the other hand, are altered and replaced with unnatural chemical ingredients.
 Medical studies conducted in Europe over the past decade indicate that Bioidentical Hormones are safer overall than synthetic ones.